 - Certain regions cannot be switched: Accounts created on Amazon Japan or Amazon China cannot be transferred to other countries.

-How to Change Amazon Country on Mobile App (iPhone and Android)
+How to Change Country in Amazon App on iPhone

 - Tap the You icon at the bottom.